 You can fight the Atlantic Coast Pipeline and make your voice heard by writing letters to the Federal Energy Regulatory Commission (FERC), the United States Forest Service, your elected representatives, Dominion’s Board of Directors, and your local newspaper.

 - Write a letter to FERC.
-FERC issued the Draft Environmental Impact Statement (DEIS) for the Atlantic Coast Pipeline (ACP) on December 30, 2016, and is now accepting public comments on the DEIS.
-The deadline for comments on the DEIS is April 6, 2017.
-Be sure to use the Atlantic Coast Pipeline’s docket number CP15-554-000 when submitting your comment to FERC, whether you submit electronically or by U.S. mail.
-FERC is also accepting comments on behalf of the Forest Service regarding the authorization of the ACP on National Forest lands and the proposed amendments of the Land and Resource Management Plans (LRMPs) that would allow the ACP to be constructed across the Monongahela and George Washington National Forests.
-The deadline for comments to FERC regarding the ACP on National Forest lands is April 10, 2017: please note that this deadline for comments regarding the Forest Service’s authorization of the ACP is different than the deadline for comments to FERC regarding the DEIS!
-Again, remember to include the ACP’s project docket number when submitting comments to FERC: CP15-554-000.
+FERC issued the Draft Environmental Impact Statement (DEIS) for the Atlantic Coast Pipeline (ACP) on December 30, 2016 and finished accepting public comments on the DEIS on April 6, 2017.
+FERC is still accepting comments on behalf of the Forest Service regarding the authorization of the ACP on National Forest lands and the proposed amendments of the Land and Resource Management Plans (LRMPs) that would allow the ACP to be constructed across the Monongahela and George Washington National Forests.
+The deadline for comments to FERC regarding the ACP on National Forest lands is April 10, 2017.
+Remember to include the ACP’s project docket number when submitting comments to FERC: CP15-554-000.
 For more information and instructions on how to submit a comment to FERC, click here.
 Wild Virginia has also prepared a step-by-step Guide to Commenting on the Atlantic Coast Pipeline DEIS.
 To download a helpful handout about writing to FERC (updated March 2016) that covers the basics of submitting comments, important talking points, and addresses for submitting your comments online or by mail, click here for a Word file of the handout or click here for a PDF.
 You can also find detailed information on writing to FERC on our FERC page.

 - Write letters to elected officials.
 FERC continues to move forward with the application process for the ACP, but we still need to keep up the pressure on our representatives and FERC to ensure that the many comments submitted to FERC are taken under consideration!
 We are fighting Goliath, and we win by relentlessly pressing on leverage points – not once, not twice, but over and over again.
 Your personal letters–about your homes, your land, and the reasons why you oppose the ACP–to your representatives make a difference!
 This sheet has contact information for Nelson County Supervisors, our State Senator Deeds and State Delegates Fariss and Bell, Governor McAuliffe, US Senators Warner and Kaine, and US Representative Hurt.
 Ask them to demand that FERC prepare a regional Environmental Impact Statement (EIS) that analyzes the cumulative and interrelated needs and impacts of proposed natural gas pipelines in Virginia; define and analyze alternative routes; conduct a rigorous cost-benefit analysis; and reject any route that would disturb National or State Forests, the Allegheny/Blue Ridge Mountain region, agritourism zones, rare or endangered species, and critical streams, waterways, or wetlands.
 Most importantly, tell them your story!